Caroline Eagling Caroline Eagling

 The first step is often a manuscript assessment, which looks at the work as a whole and considers its overall potential.
 From there, a developmental edit may help address larger issues such as structure, plot, narrative and character.

-My work sits at the next stage: copyediting.
+Most of my work sits at the next stage: copyediting.
 By this point, a manuscript’s big picture issues have usually been resolved and the focus shifts to the writing itself.
 I work through the manuscript line by line, refining the language so it is clear, consistent and true to the author’s voice.
 I check for issues such as redundancy, awkward language, and errors, while also creating or adding to a style sheet, which can be referenced by anyone who works on the manuscript from that point on.
+If I notice issues that would be brought up in a developmental edit, I’ll flag them too.

 A proofread, on the other hand, is needed as a final stage, just before publication.
 This is a careful check for typographical and punctuation errors, often with reference to the style sheet created during the copyedit.